mikeclaros/todospa/README.md

 # Todospa
 A beginner project learning to consume django-rest-framework api endpoints using React.
-Also, the project was built to learn to use playwright with python to test the app's functionality
+The goal of this project was to learn to use playwright with python to test the app's functionality

 ## Testing
 - Functional testing was done using playwright pytest plugin